 Many drivers will receive a traffic ticket at some point in their lives.
 However, just because traffic tickets are relatively common does not mean they should be taken lightly.
-The consequences of certain tickets can go well beyond simple fines, with potential long-term effects on your finances and even your ability to drive.
+The consequences of certain traffic tickets can go well beyond simple fines, with potential long-term effects on your finances and even your ability to drive.

 - Providing thorough advice so you understand your legal options